barrachri/christianbarra.com/content/posts/4-day-workweek.md

 To complete the count I can remove from the 200 days my vacations, and I get 170 days, ~46.5%  of the year.

-**I can hardly describe the nice feeling of getting the ownership of the majority of your time back**.
+**I can hardly describe the nice feeling of getting the majority of your time back**.

 # What I plan to do with those 51 days